You are here

 - Attendees will work in both large interactive sessions and small facilitated breakout groups.
 In all of the sessions, attendees will engage in learning activities such as interactive presentations, group work, and discussions.

 Train the Trainer InstitutesTrain the Trainer Institutes teach institutional training personnel to use active learning in their training programs.
 Participants will engage in active learning applied to IACUC subject matter content and modules that address the scientific basis of active learning pedagogy.

 - Participation is open to institutional animal care and use trainers and IACUC trainers.
-At least 2 trainers from an institution are required to attend a Train the Trainers Institute to facilitate implementation of active learning training at the institution.
+At least 2 trainers from an institution are strongly encouraged to attend a Train the Trainers Institute to facilitate implementation of active learning training at the institution.

 - Attendees will work in facilitated breakout groups and engage in learning activities aimed at using backward design to develop teaching modules.

 Training modules developed by the participants of the Train the Trainer Institutes are tools that you can use to implement active learning training for IACUCs at your institution.
 Additional modules and supplemental materials will be added as they become available.
 See the ICARE Training Modules.

 |ICARE Academy||02/27/17 – 02/28/17||Dallas-Fort Worth, TX||DoubleTree Arlington||IA 2017.1 [Past event]|